 You can easily find out which credit unions you’re eligible to join at YourMoneyFurther.com, which is sponsored by a trade group called the Credit Union National Association.

-As an alternative, you can go to MyCreditUnion.gov, which is an official U.S. government website.
-There you can use the CU Locator tool to comparison shop different credit unions.
+Or you can go to MyCreditUnion.gov, which is an official U.S. government website.
+There you can use the CU Locator tool to compare different credit unions.

 Consider an Online Bank

 Online banks can offer better deals than traditional brick-and-mortar banks because they don’t have the overhead costs of maintaining physical branches.
 You can expect lower fees and higher interest rates.

 Some of the top online banks you may want to check out include:

 In addition to online-only banks, there’s Clark a new breed of fintech players that offer high rates of interest on your savings.

 Switching your account to a new financial institution will not impact your credit score.
 Unlike a line of credit, a bank account is not reported to credit bureaus.

 The only impact you might see is if you apply for overdraft checking protection (something Clark doesn’t recommend) or some other line of credit with your new account.
 But even that should be only a small, temporary hit to your credit score.